vkadlcik/DB48X-on-DM42/help/db48x.md

   `[ 1 2 3 ] 3 ×` gives `[ 3 6 9 ]` and `[ 1 2 3 ] 5 ÷` gives
   `[ 1/5 2/5 3/5 ]`.

+* Two lists can be compared using lexicographic order.
+This also applies to the `Min` and `Max` functions, which compares the entire lists, whereas on HP50G, it compares element by element (element-wise comparison applies to arrays).

 ### Vectors and matrices differences